Fractions in action: help your child feel confident with fractions

 June 27, 2019

-Fractions is one of the top areas of difficulty for children in their first year of secondary school.
+Fractions are one of the top areas of difficulty for children in their first year of secondary school.
 Find out how to help your child feel confident with fractions.

-Fractions is a topic that often causes trouble for many families across the UK.
+Fractions is a topic in the maths curriculum that often causes trouble for many families across the UK.
 In fact, some universities are conducting research into fractions because so many people struggle with sorting their thirds from their eights.

 Being fearless with fractions has a strong link to number sense.
 If you’re trying to master your numerators and denominators just by memorising tricks or methods without understanding how fractions fit in with other, more familiar numbers, then you end up with a very long list of things to commit to memory and you are likely to stumble as the maths gets more complex.